← Reed-Frank Group

 The analytical premium is gone.

-The Harvard Business Review documented this shift directly: the roles AI cannot replicate are those requiring deep trust, contextual judgment, and the ability to guide decision-makers through genuine ambiguity.
-What remains is what legacy advisory firms are least equipped to provide: the Judgment Gap — the capacity to read a room, identify the misaligned vectors between government industrial policy, prime contractor obligations, and commercial reality, and position those forces toward measurable business value.
-Firms clinging to the analytical model risk becoming slower, more expensive, and less relevant than their clients require.
+What legacy firms are least equipped to deliver is precisely what the shift has elevated: the Judgment Gap — the capacity to identify misaligned vectors between government industrial policy, prime contractor obligations, and commercial reality, and position those forces toward measurable value.

 Value is no longer found in the report.
 It is found in the read.